MicrosoftDocs/powerapps-docs/articles/register-custom-api.md

 ## Authentication

-Custom APIs in PowerApps and Microsoft Flow can use any of several authentication mechanisms
+Custom APIs in PowerApps can use any of several authentication mechanisms

 - Basic Authentication
 - OAuth 2.0.
 The specific implementations below are currently supported, with more coming soon.